Fix "Duplicate, Google Chose Different Canonical Than User"

-- The URL you wanted indexed won’t be indexed
+• The URL you wanted indexed won’t be indexed.

 Common causes

-In rough frequency order:
+In rough frequency order.

 1. Your canonical points to a weaker-signal page

-- Internal link count (links from your own site)
+1. Internal link count (links from your own site)

-- External link count and quality
+2. External link count and quality

-- Content length and quality
+3. Content length, uniqueness, and quality

-- HTTPS preferred
+5. HTTPS preferred over HTTP

-- Indexing history (already-indexed URLs win over newly discovered ones)
+6. Indexing history (already-indexed URLs win over newly discovered ones)

-- Sitemap presence
+7. Sitemap presence

-Most common case:
+The most common real-world case:

-/blog/post-old/still has 200 internal links, while new URL/blog/post-new/has only the sitemap entry.
-Even with new URL self-canonical, Google picks the old one. - Main nav / homepage / category pages all link to
+• You restructured the site and the old URL /blog/post-old/ still has 200 internal links, while the new URL /blog/post-new/ has only its sitemap entry.
+Even with the new URL self-canonical, Google picks the old one.

 3. Sitemap says A, canonical says B